-The movie's main tagline "This time it's personal" was parodied in Back to the Future Part II (1989) where the fictional "Jaws 19", directed by Max Spielberg, has a movie poster that says, "This time it's REALLY personal!".
-The phrase "This time it's personal" has since become a cliché tagline for a number of sequel movies.
+The movie's main tagline "This time it's personal" was parodied in Back to the Future Part II (1989) where the fictional "Jaws 19", directed by Max Spielberg, has a movie poster that says, "This time it's REALLY personal!"
+The phrase "This time it's personal" has since become a clichéd tagline for several sequels.

-A crucial subplot involves Michael Caine's character smuggling drugs onto the island.
-The scenes were shot, then deleted during post-production because it took away from the film's main premise involving the shark.
-It's fully detailed in the film's novelization.
+A crucial subplot involved Hoagie (Sir Michael Caine) smuggling drugs onto the island.
+The scenes were shot, then deleted during post-production, because it took away from the main premise involving the shark.
+It's fully detailed in the novelization.

-According to this film, the events that occurred in Jaws 3-D (1983) never took place, which could explain why Mike did not marry Kathryn and why he isn't working as an engineer at SeaWorld and this also could explain why Sean now works as a police deputy in Amity Island, as if he never moved to Colorado.
+According to this movie, the events that occurred in Jaws 3-D (1983) never took place, which would explain why Mike did not marry Kathryn, and why he isn't working as an engineer at SeaWorld, and this also would explain why Sean now works as a Deputy in Amity Island, as if he never moved to Colorado.

-The only movie in the series which doesn't take place in the summertime.
-The first Jaws takes place around the fourth of July, Jaws 2 takes place in June, Jaws 3 takes place at some point in the summer time and this movie takes place around Christmas and New Years.
+The only movie in the franchise which doesn't take place in the summertime.
+Jaws (1975) took place around July 4th, Jaws 2 (1978) took place in June, Jaws 3-D (1983) took place at some point in the summertime, and this movie takes place around Christmas and New Year's.

-Set mostly in the Bahamas, the film's storyline includes its Junkanoo Festival, previously known to cinema-goers from also featuring in the earlier James Bond movie Thunderball (1965).
-The annual parade is also featured in the later movie After the Sunset (2004).
+Set mostly in the Bahamas, the film's storyline includes its Junkanoo Festival, previously known to movie-goers from also featuring in the earlier James Bond movie Thunderball (1965).
+The annual parade is also featured in After the Sunset (2004).

-The only Jaws (1975) sequel not to be numerated (unlike Jaws 2 (1978) and Jaws 3-D (1983)) which would have had it called "Jaws 4", which was actually a working title for the movie and still acts as an informal title for the picture.
-Another working title for the film was "Jaws 87", which is the year it was released in.
-It is not numerated because, according to this Jaws, the events in Jaws 3 never took place.
+The only Jaws (1975) sequel not to be numerated (unlike Jaws 2 (1978) and Jaws 3-D (1983)) which would have had it called "Jaws 4", which was actually a working title for this movie and still acts as an informal title.
+Another working title was "Jaws '87", which is the year it was released.
+It is not numerated because, according to this movie, the events in Jaws 3-D (1983) never took place.

-Actress Lorraine Gary appeared as Ellen Brody in three of the four "Jaws" films, as did supporting actress Fritzi Jane Courtney who played her friend Mrs. Taft.
-Jaws 3-D (1983) was the only one that neither actress appeared in.
+Lorraine Gary appeared as Ellen Brody in three of the four "Jaws" movies, as did Fritzi Jane Courtney, who played her friend Mrs. Taft.
+Jaws 3-D (1983) was the only one, in which neither actress appeared.
 That movie was also arguably the only one that Roy Scheider did not appear as well.
-He appeared in the first two films, and was seen in "Jaws: The Revenge" but only via the inclusion of a framed photograph and archive footage used for flashbacks.
+He appeared in the first two movies, and was seen in this movie, but only via the inclusion of a framed photograph, and archive footage, used for flashbacks.

 The trivia items below may give away important plot points.

-The European/International/DVD Version's ending, in which the shark head blows up, reuses footage from the first picture's ending, in which the headless bleeding shark sinks.
+The European/International/DVD version's ending, in which the shark head blows up, re-used footage from Jaws (1975)'s ending, in which the headless bleeding shark sinks.
 The ropes from the barrels Quint used are still there, as well as the shattered scuba tank that Chief Brody used to blow up the shark.

-Each Jaws movie plants the method of the shark's destruction earlier in each film.
-In Jaws, Hooper warns Brody about the air tank "blowing up if you screw around with it."
-In Jaws 2, Hendrix and the old man find the power line which later electrocutes the shark.
-In Jaws 3, an argument ensues about Philip FitzRoyce using grenades.
-In this film, Jake is working on a transmitter that sends out high frequency.
+Each Jaws movie plants the method of the shark's destruction earlier in each movie.
+In Jaws (1975), Hooper warns Brody about the air tank "will blow up if you screw around with it."
+In Jaws 2 (1978), Hendrix and the old man find the power line, which later electrocutes the shark.
+In Jaws 3-D (1983), an argument ensues about Philip FitzRoyce using grenades.
+In this movie, Jake is working on a transmitter that sends out high frequency.

-This film has the lowest body count of the series, with a total of 2 victims - Sean Brody and Margaret's mother on the banana boat thus including Jakes death in the alternate version of the film.
-Throughout the four films, there were 22 deaths (shown or implied); there were 5 in Jaws (1975), 7 in Jaws 2 (1978), 8 in Jaws 3-D (1983) and 2 in this film.
+This movie has the lowest body count of the franchise, with a total of two victims, Sean Brody and Margaret's mother on the banana boat, thus including Jake's death in the alternate version of this movie.
+Throughout the four movies, there were twenty-two deaths (shown or implied).
+There were five in Jaws (1975), seven in Jaws 2 (1978), eight in Jaws 3-D (1983), and two in this movie.

-The shark's head exploding is explained when Jake throws an explosive that's powered by electrical impulses into the shark before he is eaten and later when the shark is impaled by the broken bowsprit in the exact spot where the bomb is, it ignites the bomb which causes the shark's explosive demise.
+The shark's head exploding is explained when Jake throws an explosive, that's powered by electrical impulses into the shark, before he is grabbed by the shark and taken under the water, and later when the shark is impaled by the broken bowsprit in the exact spot where the bomb is, it ignites the bomb, which causes the shark's explosive demise.